 - Optimize it for SPEED – Your online store needs to load quickly.
-This means that you should use quality web hosting and optimize your product images.
+This means that you should use quality web hosting, use a CDN (content delivery network) and size your product images correctly.

 - Make sure it’s WELL-DESIGNED – Your shop needs to look clean and professional.
 Again, you want your site visitors to have an enjoyable shopping experience, and not be confused.
 Grab their attention right away so they stick around… and hopefully buy a few things.

 - Use QUALITY product photos – Make your store products very appealing by using high-quality photos of them.
 Pictures are worth 1,000 words, and that couldn’t be more true than with your product images.